 How Do You Feel About Church?
 In recent years, researchers have documented major shifts in Americans' church attendance and attitudes toward the church as an institution in society.
-We'll examine positive and negative perceptions of the church.
+We examine positive and negative perceptions of the church.

 Gen Z-Hope and Challenge.
 America is facing a rise in emotional distress, including anxiety, depression, and suicidality, especially among young adults.
-In September, we'll prepare for the back-to-school season by profiling Generation Z and discussing how appropriate Bible engagement can restore hope for those who are struggling.
-We'll also cover people's responses to hardship, including disappointment with God and social and cultural pressures on faith and Bible engagement.
+We prepared our readers for the back-to-school season by profiling Generation Z and discussing how appropriate Bible engagement can restore hope for those who are struggling.
+We also cover people's responses to hardship, including disappointment with God and social and cultural pressures on faith and Bible engagement.

 2024 OCT Nones and Nominals.
 The ranks of the religiously unaffiliated-the "Nones"-have grown quickly in recent years.
-We'll look at who makes up this group and how they are doing compared with everyone else.
-We'll also provide a profile of a larger group of "nominals," those who identify with a religious tradition but do not participate in its formal gatherings.
+We look at who makes up this group and how they are doing compared with everyone else.
+We also provide a profile of a larger group of "nominals," those who identify with a religious tradition but do not participate in its formal gatherings.

 Loneliness.
-As the holidays approach, many people will feel a profound sense of loneliness.
-In November, we will look at loneliness in America and will see how the Bible and the church invite people to belong in God's family.
+As the holidays approach, many people feel a profound sense of loneliness.
+The chapter released in November looks at loneliness in America and how the Bible and the church invite people to belong in God's family.

-The Bible and Philanthropy.
+Giving.
 December is the season of giving in America.
-Here we will examine the Bible's influence on generosity.
-We'll provide a year-in-review summary of our most important stories of 2024, and we'll look ahead to our research agenda for 2025.
+We round out the report by digging deeper on the Bible's influence on generosity.
+We also provide a year-in-review summary of our most important stories for 2024 (page 192) and a look ahead to our research agenda for 2025.

-Finally, throughout this year's ebook, you'll notice that we're including extended content that links outside the report itself.
-We'll be interviewing experts on subjects like the Bible and artificial intelligence, loneliness, best practices for healthy churches, and more.
-We'll kick off that extended content next month, and we hope you'll engage with State of the Bible through our traditional report, blogs, and even video interviews.
+Finally, throughout this year's report, you'll notice that we're including extended content that links outside the ebook and print editions.
+The new coverage begins in Chapter 2.
+We've interviewed experts on subjects like the Bible and artificial intelligence, loneliness, best practices for healthy churches, and more.
+We hope you'll engage with State of the Bible through our traditional report, blogs, and video interviews.
+You will find all the latest at stateofthebible.org.
 There's much more to come!